wlingca/rdssms/workshop/content/Lab3/task3/_index.en.md

 * Once the replica is created and available, you can connect to the replica using endpoint information.
 Click on `sqlserver-replica` from the list of  database instances, select the **Connectivity and security** tab retrieve the endpoint from  **Endpoint & port** section.
 {{% img "replica2.png" "replica" %}}

-{{% notice note %}}
-Deployment with read replica does not support native restores.
-However, you may remove all read replicas, perform a native restore, and recreate the read replicas.
-{{% /notice  %}}